datahub-project/datahub/docs/how/updating-datahub.md

 - `datahub check graph-consistency` command has been removed.
 It was a beta API that we had considered but decided there are better solutions for this.
 So removing this.
 - `graphql_url` option of `powerbi-report-server` source deprecated as the options is not used.
 - #6789 biquery-source: sharded table support changes a bit and it will generate different id as before to make sure it does not clash with non-sharded table names.
 This means if stateful ingestion is enabled then old sharded tables will be recreated with new id and attached tags/glossary_terms/etc needs to be added again.
+- #5647 `database_alias_map` in the `metabase` source is now mapping Metabase database IDs to DataHub database names.

 ### Potential Downtime